Cervical Cancer: Symptoms, Stages, Risk Factors

-Cervical cancer is a disease when body cells in the cervix act up until they develop a tumor.
+Cervical cancer occurs when body cells in the cervix act up until they develop a tumor.
 When normal cells transform themselves to cancer cells, cervical cancer sets in.
 Though it is obviously scary to have cervical cancer, the good news is it can be prevented.
 One must first know the risk factors or chances that she will develop cervical cancer.

-HPV is a collection of viruses that put the cervix to danger.
+- HPVs or Human Papillomaviruses - HPV is a collection of viruses that put the cervix in danger.
 Infections like this are common and can be passed through sexual intercourse.